Academic Catalog

 3.0 hours lecture

 Ethnoecology is the study of the dynamic relationship between people, biota and their environment.
 Through the scientific study of the principles of ecology, students use their knowledge and scientific reasoning to assess the impacts of humans on Earth's natural systems.
 This course will focus on the ecological and cultural basis of indigenous land management; particular attention will be paid to the environmental stewardship of the Kumeyaay/Diegueño people of Southern California and Northern Baja California.
 Local field trips and restoration projects in Cuyamaca College's nature preserve will provide opportunities for working directly with natural habitats.
-Also listed as KUMEY 133.
-Not open to students with credit in KUMEY 133.
-(AA/AS GE, CSU, CSU GE, IGETC, UC)
+Also listed as KUMY 133.
+Not open to students with credit in KUMY 133.
+(CSU/UC) (AA/AS-B, CSU-B2, IGETC-5B)

 BIO-134